 Although Ivory Coast had made efforts to improve the quality of the rally the event was finally dropped from the 1993 calendar.
 Meanwhile, now all rallies counted for both championships for the first time since 1979.

 It seems that the regulations on super specials were lifted off by FISA.
-At least Monte Carlo, Portugal, Tour de Corse and Acropolis had ditched their more-or-less artificial stages, likely to the delight of the drivers.
+At least Monte Carlo, Portugal and Acropolis had ditched their more-or-less artificial stages (and Tour de Corse would follow the year after), likely to the delight of the drivers.

 Rally Argentina still had its ceremonial start and opening trotting track stage in Tucuman.
 However, after that the route took a big liaison to Cordoba and revolved again on the familiar stages from 1991.

 The centre of Argentinian rallying is at Cordoba, where most of the best special stages are located and where most of the country’s leading competitors live.
 However, last year the organisers signed a two-year contract to have the rally start again at Tucuman, and they were obliged to go back there this year.– Motorsport Magazine 9/1993

 1000 Lakes Rally tightened their itinerary back to three days, and now the rally, like many others, didn’t start anymore with a super special, although two street stages were included later.
 The average lengths of the stages kept growing with the overall length remaining roughly the same but the amount of special stages vanishing.
 The longest stage was already 37 km.